-With respect to the digital display screens in unpaid lobbies, 13 locations in 8 stations have been identified and installation will begin this summer.
+With respect to the digital display screens in unpaid lobbies, 13 locations in 8 stations have been identified for installation of display screens.
+Wiring and prep work is complete at 5 stations (7 locations) with the rest planned to be completed in early 2022.
+Installation of screens will follow shortly thereafter.